-Lat 3° 11' 23S Long 142° 25' 47E Tadji Airfield is located at Tadji, to the east of Aitape in a sago swamp area near the north coast of New Guinea.
+Lat 3° 11' 23S Long 142° 25' 47E Tadji Airfield is located at Tadji in a sago swamp area near the north coast of New Guinea.
 Located to the west is Aitape.
-To the northeast are Korako and Lemieng villages and due north on the coast was Pro Mission.
+To the northeast is Korako village and Lemieng village and due north on the coast was a mission.
 Immediately to the west is the Waitanan Creek.
 Also known as "Tadji Drome".
-This airfield was also sometimes referred to as "Aitape" or "Korako" for the nearby town and village of the same names.
+Sometimes referred to as "Aitape" or "Korako" for the nearby town and village of the same names.
 Today locted in West Sepik Province in Papua New Guinea (PNG).

 World War II Pacific Theatre History